How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 #7 Finish Your Hearing Strong!

-Depending on the case, trials can be long, stressful, and emotional affairs.
+Trials can be long, stressful, and emotional, depending on the case.
 It is vital to remember to act respectfully regardless of the result handed down at the end of your hearing.
-Keep your composure and refrain from crying, gloating, or acting out disrespectfully, whether you win or lose.
+Keep your composure and refrain from acting out disrespectfully, whether you win or lose.

 Thank the judge and the rest of the courtroom staff for their time hearing your case.
 It is also usually a good idea to debrief with your attorney to summarize the ruling and understand your next steps.